Center-preserving irreducible representations of finite groups: Introduction

-\bigbreak Representations of $G$ that are center-preserving on a subgroup $H$ arose naturally in \cite{JTT25} as a mean to ensure that the corresponding projective representation of $G$ has smallest possible kernel when restricted to $H$, with the ultimate aim to construct free products in the group of units $(RG)^\times$ of the group ring of $G$ over a subring $R$ of $F$.
-For example, using the machinery developed in \cite{JTT25}, the following result is a direct consequence of \Cref{thm:faithfulcenterpreservingirrep}.
+Dynamics on projective spaces are a valuable tool in geometric group theory.
+That purpose was in fact our original motivation for studying center-preserving representations: with the ultimate aim to construct free products in the group of units $R[G]^\times$ of the group ring of $G$ over a subring $R$ of $F$, representations of $G$ that are center-preserving on a subgroup $H$ arose naturally in \cite{JTT25} as a mean to ensure that the corresponding projective representation of $G$ has smallest possible kernel when restricted to $H$.
+For example, using the machinery developed in \cite{JTT25}, the following result is a direct consequence of \Cref{cor:centerpreservingprojirrep}.

 \begin{cor}[Corollary 5.15 in {\cite{JTT25}}] Suppose that $\Fi$ has characteristic $0$.
 Let $H \leq G$ be a subgroup possessing a faithful irreducible representation.
 Set $C = H \cap \rZ(G)$.
-The set of regular semisimple elements $\gamma \in (\Fi G)^\times$ of infinite order with the property that the canonical map
+The set of regular semisimple elements $\gamma \in \Fi[G]^\times$ of infinite order with the property that the canonical map

-is an isomorphism, is Zariski-dense in the multiplicative group of $\Fi G$. \end{cor}
+is an isomorphism, is Zariski-dense in the multiplicative group of $\Fi[G]$. \end{cor}

 More precise applications of \Cref{thm:faithfulcenterpreservingirrep} are provided in \cite{JTT25}.
 Namely, for $G$ not a Dedekind group, \cite[Theorem~5.3]{JTT25} establishes the existence of irreducible representations of $G$, center-preserving on $H$, and for which the image of $G$ is not a Frobenius complement.
-This is then used to find ping-pong partners for $H$ among the bicyclic units of the group ring $\Fi G$, see \cite[Theorem~6.9]{JTT25}. \medbreak
+This is then used to find ping-pong partners for $H$ among the bicyclic units of the group ring $\Fi[G]$, see \cite[Theorem~6.9]{JTT25}. \medbreak

 \textbf{Outline.} Our approach to proving \Cref{thm:faithfulcenterpreservingirrep} is of group theoretic nature, rather than representation theoretic.
 A key ingredient is Gasch\"utz' characterization of the finite groups possessing a faithful irreducible representation \cite{Gaschutz54}, whose statement and proof are recalled in \Cref{sec:Gaschutz}, as well as some of its avatars \cite{BH08,CH20}.